Gestational Diabetes Meal Plan & Diet Guidelines

 Gestational Diabetes Diet Guidelines

-There's no one-size-fits-all gestational diabetes meal plan.
-The goal is to incorporate foods that support healthy blood sugar levels.
-Follow these general guidelines and then customize your meals based on the foods you like and the sample gestational diabetes meal plan provided below.
-Schedule a meeting with a registered dietitian to determine your exact carbohydrate needs and to get an individualized gestational diabetes meal plan.
+If you're wondering what's the best diet for gestational diabetes, the answer is it's not one-size-fits-all.
+The overall goal is to incorporate foods that support healthy blood sugar levels, and how exactly you do that depends on your individual diet.
+Follow these general guidelines and then customize your meals based on the foods you like and check out the sample gestational diabetes meal plan provided below as a guide.
+You can also schedule a meeting with a registered dietitian to determine your exact carbohydrate needs and to get an individualized gestational diabetes meal plan.

 Choose complex carbohydrates